Production Company: BBC

 The presenting team is headed up by Giles Coren (Gordon Ramsay’s The F-Word), who is joined by some familiar faces including historian Lucy Worsley (If Walls Could Talk: The History of the Home), archaeologist Alex Langlands (Time Team), gardener Alys Fowler (Gardener’s World), and Ethnobotanist James Wong (Countryfile).

-During his Kent visit, Giles discovers what British beer tasted like before hops arrived from Europe when he visits the Kent Life Museum, Alys investigates the origin of English cherries, and Lucy heads to Whitstable in search of shellfish.
+During his Kent visit, Giles discovers what British beer tasted like before hops arrived from Europe when he visits Kent Life, Alys investigates the origin of English cherries, and Lucy heads to Whistable in search of shellfish.
 They also visit Romney Marsh to learn about the lives of shepherds.

-Chatham is part of historic Medway and has many unique filming locations including Fort Amherst and the Historic Dockyard Chatham.
-Previous productions that have filmed in Medway include Call the Midwife, Sherlock Holmes and The Golden Compass.
+Chatham is part of historic Medway and has many unique filming locations including Fort Amherst and The Historic Dockyard Chatham.
+Previous productions that have filmed in Medway include Call the Midwife (2013), The Mystery of Edwin Drood (2012) and The Golden Compass (2007).